wkande/pupmoney-database/README.md

 ## ElephantSQL
-Both stage and production shards are hosted by ElephantSQL.
+Both beta and production shards are hosted by ElephantSQL.
 Connection info is in the SECRECTS project.

 ## Start/Stop on Ubuntu Server